fboerman/blog/content/posts/yearinreview/core2023/index.md

 The decrease of the evening peak compared to the afternoon low (something I would like to coin "the duck curve indicator") is a whopping 45.8% for the whole region, as shown in this figure.
 For specific countries dominated by solar pv infeed this is even more extreme.
 For example for Germany this is 48.8% and for the Netherlands even 52.1%!

 ## Pricespreads
-In a larger region besides the average prices another interesting indicator is the price spreads per hour within the region.
+In a larger region, besides the average prices, another interesting indicator is the price spreads per hour within the region.
 This is defined as the delta between the max and min price within an hour, within a region.
 When a pricespread is zero its called full price convergence and thus no grid constraint actively limited the optimal market solution.
 First lets take the monthly average again.
 This time, for absolute price spreads in EUR/MWh.
 This is displayed in figure 4 below.

 {{<plotly json="fig_pricespread_mean.json" height="300px" caption="Figure 4: Average hourly DA price spread, per month in CORE region (excl.
 Poland) for 2023" >}}